Written and Photographed

 chief admitted freely to Dickson that those of his tribe were

+not trackers.
 “The palm in this science goes easily to the Murrah tribe,”

 wrote Dickson, observing that tracking was called ma’rifat